swhitty/FlyingFox/README.md

 `HTTPUnhandledError` is thrown when it's unable to handle the request with any of its registered handlers.

-### HTTPRoute
+## Routes

-Routes allow requests to be identified by some or all of its properties.
-Routes are designed to be [pattern matched](https://docs.swift.org/swift-book/ReferenceManual/Patterns.html#ID426) against requests:
+`HTTPRoute` is designed to be [pattern matched](https://docs.swift.org/swift-book/ReferenceManual/Patterns.html#ID426) against `HTTPRequest`, allowing requests to be identified by some or all of its properties.

 ```swift
 let route = HTTPRoute("/hello/world")